 Many facilities’ current boiler-driven process systems barely resemble their original design.
 Increasing the size of these systems to handle the heating requirements as well as the process loads added massive complexity and simply doesn’t make sense today.

-By retrofitting your existing heating, ventilating, and process steam systems with right-sized and right-located dedicated systems, you can:
+By retrofitting your existing heating, ventilating, and process steam systems with right-sized and right-located dedicated HVAC systems, you can:

 - Reduce energy costs